Huppdo/TwilioHackathon/README.md

 This project is all about connecting people to others during these unprecedented times.
 Many people have remarked that they lack the random social interaction that comes with being in an office or school setting.
-Therefore, this project is all about adding friends and then allowing them to spontaneously contact you, either through the designated **call** button on your friend card or through chance with the **random** button on the sidebar
+Therefore, this project is all about adding friends and then allowing them to spontaneously contact you, either through the designated **call** button on your friend card or through chance with the **random** button on the sidebar.

 ### How it works

-This application utilizes both React, Python3, Twilio, as well as Google Firebase in order to facilitate making calls, user authentication, friend statuses, and more.
+This application utilizes React, Python3, Twilio, as well as Google Firebase in order to facilitate making calls, user authentication, friend statuses, and more.

 ## Development tools
 - Google